 Remove the keyboard and place it on the palm rest.
-The keyboard is still connected to the motherboard.

 Now you can remove the old keyboard and replace it with a new one.

 Most IBM parts have a FRU number on them.
-You can find a new keyboard for your laptop if you search by the FRU number on the back of the original one.
+You can find a new keyboard for your laptop if you search by the FRU number printed on the back of the original one.

 There could be more than one keyboard that fits your ThinkPad and they could have different FRU numbers.